edgedb/edgedb/docs/edgeql/ddl/links.rst

     supertypes.

 :eql:synopsis:`SET SINGLE`
-    Change the maximum cardinality of the link set to *one*.
+    Change the link set's maximum cardinality to *one*.
 Only valid for concrete links.

 :eql:synopsis:`SET MULTI`
-    Change the maximum cardinality of the link set to *greater than one*.
-    Only valid for concrete links;
+    Remove the upper limit on the link set's cardinality.
+Only valid for concrete links.

 :eql:synopsis:`RESET CARDINALITY`
-    Reset the maximum cardinality of the link to the default value (``SINGLE``), or, if the link is inherited, to the value inherited from links in supertypes.
+    Reset the link set's maximum cardinality to the default value (``SINGLE``), or to the value inherited from the link's supertypes.

 :eql:synopsis:`SET TYPE <typename> [USING (<conversion-expr)]`
     Change the type of the link to the specified